jenkinsci/opentelemetry-plugin/README.md

 * Configure the Jenkins OpenTelemetry plugin navigating to the "Manage Jenkins / Configure System" screen
 * In the OpenTelemetry section define
   * "OTLP GRPC Endpoint": the hostname and port of the OpenTelemetry GRPC Protocol (OTLP GRPC) endpoint, typically an OpenTelemetry Collector or directly an Observability backend that supports the OTLP GRPC protocol
-  * "Use TLS": check if your OTLP GRPC uses TLS
-  * "GRPC Authentication Token Header" : name of the authentication header if header based authentication is used
+  * "Header Authentication" : name of the authentication header if header based authentication is used.
-  * "GRPC Authentication Token": token when using header based authentication
+  * "Bearer Token Authentication": Bearer token when using header based authentication.
-  * Visualization backend: the backend used to visualize job executions as traces.
+  * Visualization: the backend used to visualize job executions as traces.
     * Elastic Observability
     * Jaeger
     * Zipkin